chrisyoung/hecks-archive/README.md

 Here are some commands that will be helpful if you would like to develop new features for Hecks

-	$ hecks build # Builds and installs the hecks gem locally
+	$ bash bin/build # Builds and installs the hecks gem locally
-	$ hecks test ci # run the full test suite for continuous integration
+	$ hecks bin/ci # run the full test suite for continuous integration
 	$ rspec # run the spec suite (fast)
+	$ guard # run the tests when you save a file

+# Features
+* Dev mode if gem isn't installed
+* Vernacular (UL) is robust and persists
+* No dependencies in the domain
+* Tell don't ask
+* Build tests around generated examples
+* Default In Memory Repository
+* Model with OOP
+* Technologies are adapted to the domain
+* Domain Driven Design
+* Hexagonal Architecture
+* Generate configurations
+* Fast, iterative development through cli
+* Adapters access the domain through Hecks::Application
+* Operations are accomplished through command objects
+* Query attaches to a separate database